On the map

 We highly recommend that you purchase travel insurance.

-Deposit: 250 GBP (For deposits we use a Paypal account which is registered in the United Kingdom, hence it’s in British Pound)
+Deposit: 250 EUR (For deposits we use a Paypal account which is registered in the United Kingdom, hence it’s in British Pound)

 Please feel free to read the Frequently Asked Questions (FAQ) section for more information, and/or feel free to get in touch for any questions.
 We hope to see you in Morocco!